HiFlow: Training-free High-Resolution Image Generation with Flow-Aligned Guidance: Experiments

 \textbf{Evaluation}.
 We collect 1K high-quality captions across various scenarios for diverse image generation.
-Based on these generated images, the CLIP \cite{radford2021learning} score is used to access the prompt-following capability.
-Meanwhile, the Frechet Inception Distance \cite{heusel2017gans} (FID) and Inception Score \cite{salimans2016improved} (IS) are calculated between these generated images and 10K real high-quality images (with a resolution of at least $1024\times1024$) sourced from the LAION-High-Resolution dataset \cite{schuhmann2022laion} to measure image quality.
+The CLIP \cite{radford2021learning} score is used to assess the prompt-following capability, Frechet Inception Distance \cite{heusel2017gans} (FID) and Inception Score \cite{salimans2016improved} (IS) are reported to measure image quality, in which FID is calculated between generated images and 10K real high-quality images (with at least $1024\times1024$ resolution) sourced from LAION-High-Resolution~\cite{schuhmann2022laion}.
 Furthermore, the patch-version $\text{FID}_\text{patch}$ and $\text{IS}_\text{patch}$ are calculated based on local image patches to quantify the quality of synthesized details.

-\subsection{Comparison to State-of-the-Art Methods}
+\subsection{Comparison to state-of-the-art methods}

 \textbf{Qualitative comparison}.
-Fig.~\ref{fig:comparison} presents the visual comparison of generated 2K and 4K images by different methods.
-It is observed that DemoFusion and DiffuseHigh, while capable of preserving overall image structure, commonly exhibit a lack of detail and diminished contrast, which can be attributed to the absence of guidance during high-resolution generation.
-I-Max sometimes produces blurred results because it uses upsampled low-resolution images as the ideal projected flow endpoints, leading to an over-alignment with these lower-quality images.
+As shown in Fig.~\ref{fig:comparison}, while DemoFusion and DiffuseHigh are capable of preserving the overall image structure, they often synthesize low-fidelity details and suffer from reduced contrast, primarily due to insufficient guidance in high-resolution detail synthesis.
+I-Max sometimes produces blurred results because it uses upsampled low-resolution images as the ideal projected flow endpoints, leading to overly limited detail creation.
 Although BSRGAN, an image super-resolution method, enhances image clarity to some extent, it struggles to synthesize finer details.
 In comparison, the proposed HiFlow consistently yields aesthetically pleasing and semantically coherent outcomes.
-Furthermore, as depicted in Fig.~\ref{fig:training}, HiFlow delivers high-resolution images of exceptional quality, matching the performance of leading training-based models such as UltraPixel, DALL·E 3, and Flux-Pro, underscoring its outstanding generative capabilities.
+Furthermore, as depicted in Fig.~\ref{fig:training}, HiFlow delivers high-resolution images of exceptional quality, outperforming leading training-based models such as UltraPixel and Diffusion-4k, underscoring its outstanding generative capabilities.
+More results are provided in the appendix.